fbpx

 Fiddle 1 Schedule

-Fiddle I students must be at a playing level of Suzuki Book 2 or 3.
+Prerequisite: Fiddle 1 students should be playing at a level equivalent to late Suzuki Book 1 or Suzuki Book 2.
 Not familiar with the Suzuki method books? please email info@pakmusic.org and we can help assess your level.

 Fiddle 2 Schedule

-Fiddle II students must have a minimum playing level of Suzuki Book 4.
-Not familiar with the Suzuki method books? please email info@pakmusic.org and we can help assess your level.
+Prerequisite: Fiddle II students should have some fiddling experience and play at the level of Suzuki Book 3 or higher.
+Please email info@pakmusic.org and we can help assess your level

 What's the difference between playing Violin and Fiddling?